-If you have any questions about this report or your drinking water, please contact David Bunce, superintendent at (845) 252-7376.
+If you have any questions about this report or your drinking water, please contact the Water & Sewer Department at (845) 252-7376.
 We want you to be informed about your drinking water.
-If you want to learn more and participate in our community's decisions affecting our drinking water please attend any of our regularly scheduled Town of Tusten board meetings (which are on the 2nd Tuesday of every month at the Tusten Town Hall, starting at 6:30pm) or the Water & Sewer committee meetings (which are the 1st Monday of every month at 8:00am).
-The District advertises planned maintenance and service interruptions in the River Reporter and the Sullivan County Democrat, which also covers the Town of Tusten board meetings.
+If you want to learn more and participate in our community's decisions affecting our drinking water, please attend any of our regularly scheduled Town of Tusten board meetings (which are on the 2nd Tuesday of every month at the Tusten Town Hall, starting at 6:30pm) or the Water & Sewer committee meetings (which are the 1st Monday of every month at 9:00am).
+The District advertises planned maintenance and service interruptions in the River Reporter and the Sullivan County Democrat, on their Facebook page, and using Code Red, a public alerting system.